ayoola-moore/code-rez/README.md

 For example, storybookJs was used in implementing a design system/component library for the product, as well other code quality check like husky and linted-staged was introduced in the process.

 Flow was also used to ensure 100% test coverage.
-I have also alternated between snapshot, unit, and integration test
+I have also alternated between snapshot, unit, and integration test.

 # Notable tech stack includes the following

 1. React
-2. Redux
+2. Redux (redux-saga)
 3. Flow
 4. Jest
 5. Storybook